Job Opportunities - South

 The Center for Protest Law & Litigation, a project of the Partnership for Civil Justice Fund, seeks a highly skilled, enthusiastic, and motivated civil rights attorney to join in the litigation of existing cases and the development of new litigation, theories, and initiatives to defend and advance constitutional rights and social and environmental justice in the United States.
 This work will involve the range of PCJF’s civil rights matters, including police misconduct, with a special focus on the work of the Center for Protest Law & Litigation regarding legal matters at the intersection of First and Fourth Amendment rights in the context of free speech, assembly, and protest.
 The attorney will work on both civil litigation and on criminal defense of demonstrators subject to arrest for First Amendment activities, as well as transparency and FOIA matters.
 OUF.

-PJI’s legal department is nimble and strives to meet the moment we’re in.
-It has a track record of securing landmark wins, including Ramos v.
+PJI’s legal department has a track record of securing landmark wins, including Ramos v.
 Louisiana, in which the United States Supreme Court found that non-unanimous jury convictions (Jim Crow Juries) were unconstitutional.
-The PJI civil litigation team has spent a decade fighting off executions in Louisiana through litigation challenging lethal injection and gassing as cruel and unusual methods of killing people.
-The team is also currently litigating forced labor in prisons, the detention of incarcerated people past their release dates, and the deprivation of proper medical care for people in prison, among other challenges.
+The PJI civil litigation team is currently litigating forced labor in prisons, the detention of incarcerated people past their release dates, and the deprivation of proper medical care for people in prison, among other challenges.
+Staff attorneys assist with case development, strategy, and procedure and will serve as counsel in PJI’s civil litigation cases.
 This position requires a commitment and belief in the ethos that our clients and their families are valuable, have answers, and should be consulted and heard because they are humans and because what we learn from our clients impacts the strength of evidence and influences litigation strategy.
 All attorneys at PJI are expected to center their clients in their legal practice and regularly visit in person, in prison, or elsewhere.
 OUF.

 Quality Trust for Individuals with Disabilities | Legal Director (Washington, DC) [$90,000 - $105,000]